libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

 completion call a completion handler.
 The semantics of the blockchain reflect this with the ``set/get_*`` methods being equivalently called ``store/fetch_*``.

-We only store new blocks in the blockchain.
+The only thing we add to the blockchain is new blocks.
 There is one method called :func:`blockchain::store`.
 This method handles the internal details of validating the block against the current blockchain, returning competing blocks to the orphan pool (if needed), insertion into the database and processing